W4YL/Weeks1-3/README.md

 # Mechanical Drawing - Guided Projectile System
-A code oriented interactive piece simulating guided missile trajectories using linear interpolation and animation curves
+A code-oriented interactive piece simulating guided missile trajectories using linear interpolation and animation curves

 ## How to Run
 1. Clone and open the project in Unity (recommended version: 6000.0.60f1)